benedekfazekas/mranderson/README.md

 ## Config and options

-### Two modes: shadowing only and deeply nested
+### Two modes: resolved tree and unresolved tree

 MrAnderson has **two modes**.
-It can either created a **deeply nested** directory structure for the unresolved dependency tree based on the marked dependencies or only shadow (**shadow only** -- the default) a list of dependencies based on a resolved dependency tree of the same dependencies.
+It can either work on an **unresolved** dependency **tree** and create a deeply nested directory structure for the unresolved tree based on the marked dependencies or only shadow a list of dependencies based on a **resolved dependency** tree of the same dependencies.
+The latter is the default.

-In **deeply nested** mode the same library -- even the same version of the library -- can occur multiple times in the unresolved dependency tree.
+In **unresolved tree** mode the same library -- even the same version of the library -- can occur multiple times in the unresolved dependency tree.
 When processing the tree MrAnderson walks it in a depth first order and creates a deeply nested directory structure and prefixes the namespaces and the references to them according to this directory structure.

 Let's see [cider-nrepl](https://github.com/clojure-emacs/cider-nrepl)'s list of dependencies in the project file (as it is at the time of writing this README):